The Frontiers in Neuroscience journal series is the 1st most cited in Neurosciences

 Frontiers in Cellular Neuroscience

 With an Impact Factor of 4.555, Frontiers in Cellular Neuroscience is the 2nd most cited open-access journal in Neurosciences.
+Read Frontiers in Cellular Neuroscience Report here

 Frontiers in Neuroscience

 With an Impact Factor of 3.566, Frontiers in Neuroscience is the 3rd most cited open-access journal in Neurosciences.
+Read Frontiers in Neuroscience Report here.

 Frontiers in Behavioral Neuroscience

 With an Impact Factor of 3.104, Frontiers in Behavioral Neuroscience is the 5th most cited Behavioral Sciences journal in the world and 4th most cited open-access journal in Neurosciences.
+Read Frontiers in Behavioral Neuroscience Report here.

 Frontiers in Aging Neuroscience

 With an Impact Factor of 4.504, Frontiers in Aging Neuroscience is the 4th most cited Geriatrics & Gerontology journal in the world and also the 5th most cited open-access journal in Neurosciences.
+Read Frontiers in Aging Neuroscience Report here.

 Frontiers in Neuroanatomy

 With an Impact Factor of 3.267, Frontiers in Neuroanatomy is the 2nd most cited Anatomy & Morphology journal in the world with an Impact Factor ranking as high as the 96th percentile.
 It is also the 10th most cited open-access journal in Neurosciences.
+Read Frontiers in Neuroanatomy Report here.

 With an Impact Factor of 2.486, Frontiers in Neurorobotics is 2nd most cited open-access journal in Robotics, and the 3rd most cited open-access journal in Computer Science and Artificial Intelligence.
+Read Frontiers in Neurorobotics Report here.

 Frontiers in Molecular Neurosciences

 Frontiers in Molecular Neuroscience received the highest Impact Factor of our Neuroscience journal series, with 5.076, ranking it in the 83rd percentile of Journal Impact Factors in the Neurosciences category.
+Read Frontiers in Molecular Neurosciences Report here.

 Scientific Excellence at Scale